-The senior staff at Duncklee & Dunham has conducted thousands of Phase I ESAs in over 25 states and two foreign countries.
-The types of facilities we have assessed include manufacturing/industrial facilities, agrichemical businesses, petroleum bulk plants, gasoline stations, shopping centers, office buildings, single- and multi-family residential properties, agricultural properties, and undeveloped land.
+The senior staff at Duncklee & Dunham has conducted thousands of Phase I ESAs in over 25 states, Mexico, and South Africa.
+The types of facilities we have assessed include manufacturing/industrial facilities, agrichemical businesses, petroleum bulk plants, gasoline stations, shopping centers and retail buildings, office buildings, single- and multi-family residential properties, agricultural properties, and undeveloped land.
 Our clients have included municipal and county governments, law firms, a major southeastern U.S. agricultural cooperative, and a wide variety of commercial and industrial companies.

 The typical scope of work for a Phase I ESA includes a review of available public records; establishment of site history through review of Sanborn maps, aerial photographs, topographic maps, and city directories, and interviews with the site owner; and a site visit by an Environmental Professional.
 During the site visit, the grounds of the site and surrounding properties are observed for evidence of USTs, the storage or disposal of hazardous substances and petroleum products, stressed vegetation, land subsidence, and other evidence of environmental concerns.

-Duncklee & Dunham contracts with reputable providers of public record data.
-In addition, we check with local authorities and review historical sources to establish site history.
-After we complete the site visit and review the public record, we provide a verbal summary of our findings.
+Duncklee & Dunham contracts with reputable providers of public-record data.
+In addition, we check with local authorities and review local historical sources to establish site history.
+After we complete the site visit and review the public record, we provide our client a verbal summary of our findings.
 Our written report is in the format shown in E1527 and contains a description of site observations, figures, information from the public record, color copies of site photographs, and our findings and opinions.

 Multi-parcel Phase 1 Environmental Site Assessments